 The Mineral Resources have been depleted by means of the topography and mining voids.
-Discounts applied to the Mineral Resources include geological losses of 15% for Inferred Mineral Resources to account for geological, data as well as estimation uncertainty.
+Discounts applied to the Mineral Resources include geological losses of 5% for Measured, 10% for Indicated and 15% for Inferred Mineral Resources to account for geological, data as well as estimation uncertainty.
 The gold content conversion calculations utilise a conversion of 1 kg = 32.15076 oz and all tonnages are reported in metric tonnes.
 Inferred Mineral Resources have a low level of confidence and while it would be reasonable to expect that the majority of Inferred Mineral Resources would upgrade to Indicated Mineral Resources with continued exploration, due to the uncertainty of Inferred Mineral Resources, it should not be assumed that such upgrading will occur.

 The Mineral Resources are declared as the portion of the Resource that is potentially mineable from open pit as well as from underground, as part of the reasonable prospects for eventual economic extraction.
-An optimised pit was generated to evaluate the depth to which surface mining can occur.
-Based on this analysis a depth of 220 m was defined as the level to which surface mining can occur and is reported at a 0.4 g/t cut-off (Table 16).
-Below this all resources are declared as underground, with a 1.5 g/t cut-off (Table 17).
+An optimised pit was generated to evaluate the depth to which surface mining could occur.
+Based on this analysis a depth of 220 m was defined as the level to which surface mining can occur and is reported at a 0.4 g/t cut-off (Table 21).
+Below this all resources are declared as underground, with a 1.5 g/t cut-off (Table 22).

-Table 16: Surface Inferred Mineral Resource for Maligreen Gold Mine as at 31 August 2021
+Table 21: Surface Mineral Resource for Maligreen Gold Mine as at 30 September 2022